 The Columbia University study has also shed more light on the earlier finding that Type 2 diabetics have low osteocalcin levels.
 Mice who lacked osteocalcin showed increased fat mass, less insulin and adiponectin secretion, and developed Type 2 diabetes.1 Conversely, mice with more adiponectin did not gain weight or become diabetic, even when on a high fat diet.1

 Tampering with bone metabolism can have many undesirable – and often unintended consequences.
 Perhaps in the not-so-distant future, new studies will show that osteoporosis drugs could actually increase the risk of Type 2 diabetes.
-Fortunately, if you’re following Save Our Bones Program treatment, you don’t have to worry about that.
+Fortunately, if you’re following Osteoporosis Reversal Program treatment, you don’t have to worry about that.

 And if you or a loved is battling Type 2 diabetes and would like to get off the diabetes drug bandwagon, I recommend you check out The 30 Day Diabetes Cure.
 In it, you’ll find a natural and scientifically-backed solution based on easy and common-sense nutritional and lifestyle changes.

 With The 30 Day Diabetes Cure by your side you’ll understand what diabetes is really all about and what to do to stop taking the drugs once and for all.